 Mammilloydia candida is a slow-growing, clustering species that reproduces easily by cutting.

-The cacti is surprisingly easy to grow and this book offers everything you need to know at a glance in one handy and superbly illustrated practical guide.
+The cacti are surprisingly easy to grow and this book offers everything you need to know at a glance in one handy and superbly illustrated practical guide.

 As well as a directory of 50 recommended varieties there is expert advice on planting, cultivation, and care.